Printing within WUR on Linux

 REMOVE SHARING OFF THE WURprinter!!

-Sharing allows other users to print on your account, which is of course undesirable.
+Sharing allows other users to print on your WUR account.
+However, you will have to print and collect the print jobs with your WUR card.
+This is of course very undesirable.

-Right-click the WURprinter as displayed in Figure 1 and remove the tick-mark in front of Shared.
-This sub-menu has other nice features, such as making the selected printer your default.
+To prevent this behavior, right-click the WURprinter as displayed in Figure 1 and remove the tick-mark in front of Shared.
+This sub-menu, appearing with right-clicking the WURprinters, has other nice features such as making the selected printer your default.

 Resetting your WUR Password for printing